-Federal law requires that law enforcement agencies receiving federal funding from the COPS Office be monitored to ensure compliance with their award conditions and other applicable statutory regulations.
+Federal law requires that organizations receiving federal funding from the COPS Office be monitored to ensure compliance with their award conditions and other applicable statutory regulations.
 The COPS Office is also interested in tracking the progress of our programs and the advancement of community policing.
-Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the U.S. Department of Justice.
-Award monitoring activities conducted by the COPS Office include site visits, enhanced office-based award reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
+Both aspects of award implementation-compliance and programmatic benefits-are part of the monitoring process coordinated by the DOJ.
+Award monitoring activities conducted by the COPS Office include site visits, enhanced office-based grant reviews, alleged noncompliance reviews, financial and programmatic reporting, and audit resolution.
 If awarded funds, you agree to cooperate with and respond to any requests for information pertaining to your award in preparation for any of the above-referenced award monitoring activities.

 Awarded agencies will be responsible for submitting Programmatic Progress Reports and Federal Financial Reports on a quarterly basis.
 In addition, awarded agencies will be responsible for the timely submission of a final Closeout Report and any other required final reports.
-All COPS Office recipients will be required to participate in such award monitoring activities of the U.S. Department of Justice, including but not limited to the COPS Office, the Office of the Inspector General, or any entity designated by the COPS Office.
+All COPS Office recipients will be required to participate in such award monitoring activities of the DOJ, including but not limited to the COPS Office, the Office of the Inspector General (OIG), or any entity designated by the COPS Office.

-Please note that the COPS Office may take a number of monitoring approaches, such as site visits, enhanced office-based award reviews, alleged noncompliance reviews, and periodic surveys to gather information and to ensure compliance.
-The COPS Office may seek information including, but not limited to, your agency's compliance with nonsupplanting and both programmatic and financial requirements of the award, and your agency's progress toward achieving your community policing strategy.
-Program and monitoring specialists as well as auditors are particularly interested in confirming that the purchase of items and/or services is consistent with the applicant's approved award budget as reflected on the Financial Clearance Memo and Final Funding Memorandum.
+Please note that the COPS Office may take a number of monitoring approaches, such as site visits, enhanced office-based grant reviews, alleged noncompliance reviews, and periodic surveys to gather information and to ensure compliance.
+Program and monitoring specialists as well as auditors are particularly interested in confirming that the purchase of items and services is consistent with the applicant's approved award budget as reflected on the Financial Clearance Memo (FCM) and Final Funding Memorandum.

 Though a formal assessment is not a requirement, awarded agencies are strongly encouraged to conduct an independent assessment of their respective award-funded projects.
-Project evaluations have proven to be valuable tools in helping departments identify areas in need of improvement, providing data of successful processes and reducing vulnerabilities.
+Project evaluations have proven to be valuable tools in helping departments identify areas in need of improvement, providing data of successful processes, and reducing vulnerabilities.